fedesoria/docs/upper.io/v2/content/getting-started/index.md

 go get -v upper.io/db.v2
 ```

-If the above command does not work for some reason, you can also pull the
+If the above command does not work for some reason, you can always pull the
 source directly from GitHub:

 ```sh